bjmclovinnn7/Daily-Bread/README.md

 - Saving and storing user data securely 🗄️
 - Engaging stages for effective memorization 🎉
 - Friendly competitions with fellow users 🤝

-## Lessons Learned 📚
-Developing Daily Bread has been an intense yet rewarding journey.
-The challenges included implementing complex functions for user input, setting up a robust yet simple backend with Firebase, and handling various stages of memorization.
-Key aspects of the app involve user authentication, live database interaction, data storage, and navigating interactive stages.
-Future updates will bring exciting features like weekly competitions, review sessions, and social elements to enhance user engagement!

 ## Tools + Tech Stack 🔨
 - React